mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.0-beta1/index.md

 The GUI sidebar tabs have been updated to offer a more intuitive experience.

 - The "Deployments" subpage under the "Services" tab has been moved to a toggle-able modal in the "Services" page.
 - The "Security" tab has been removed.
-The "Secrets" tab that used to be under "Security" is now a top-level tab.
+The "Secrets" tab that used to be under "Security" is now a top-level tab. [enterprise type="inline" size="small" /]
 - The "Universe" tab has been renamed to "Catalog" and the "Installed" subpage has been removed.
 - The "System Overview" tab has been renamed to "Overview".